-It lets you see or talk to a loved one in another corner of the world, and sometimes it fries you from outer space — it’s electromagnetic radiation.
-It’s a really nifty thing.
+It lets you see or talk to a loved one in another corner of the world, and sometimes it fries you from outer space — it’s electromagnetic radiation and it’s a really nifty thing.
 So, let’s take a look at all the different kinds of electromagnetic radiation and why they all are, in fact, the same thing.

-On first glance, they can seem to be wildly different things.
-Like, X-rays can be used to peer through skin, and ultraviolets give you a tan and a skin burn if you don’t use sunscreen.
+At first glance, they can seem to be wildly different things.
+Like, X-rays can be used to peer through the skin, and ultraviolets give you a tan and a skin burn if you don’t use sunscreen.
 Totally different, right?

 A source generates EM radiation when there’s energy in the system because that’s what makes particles vibrate.
 As a rule of thumb, hotter bodies generate waves with more power and predominantly at higher frequencies.
 Frequency is measured in hertz (Hz), which is defined as one cycle per second.
 A frequency of one Hz means one wave is generated each second, one kHz means 1,000 waves are generated per second, and one GHz corresponds to one billion per second.